HTMElephant/t_reps/GamePlanB.md

 - Users should be able to edit a workout
 - Users should be able to add exercises to the list
+- Should display a warning if user enters invalid credentials
+- User should persist after refresh

 ## Database